jaspector

 CSS allows AM or PM preference but not a set time

-Typical inspection sequence: Depends on project type; generally includes foundation/slab, framing, rough mechanical/electrical/plumbing, insulation, and final/CO.
+Typical sequence: Depends on project type; generally includes foundation/slab, framing, rough mechanical/electrical/plumbing, insulation, and final/CO.
 See checklist for your permit type.

-Do I need a building permit in Santa Fe, NM?
+01 Do I need a building permit in Santa Fe, NM?

 Building permits are required for most construction work within city limits including new construction, additions, structural alterations, demolition, change of occupancy, and most mechanical/electrical/plumbing work.
 Fences, walls, solar installations, and manufactured home placement also require permits.

-How much does a building permit cost in Santa Fe, NM?
+02 How much does a building permit cost in Santa Fe, NM?

+Building permit fees in Santa Fe, NM are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $25 for projects valued at $1 to $500; plus $40 administrative fee.
 Fees are calculated as: Valuation-based for primary permits.
 Secondary permits (electrical, plumbing, mechanical) are fixed amounts by work type.
 Tiered structure: $1-$500 = $25.00; $501-$2,000 = $25.35 + $3.05 per $100 or fraction; $2,001-$25,000 = $69.25 + $14.00 per $1,000 or fraction; $25,001-$50,000 = $391.75 + $10.10 per $1,000 or fraction; $50,001-$100,000 = $643.75 + $7.00 per $1,000 or fraction; $100,001-$275,000 = $993.75 + $5.93 per $1,000 or fraction..
 Plan check fee: Collected at time of application submittal.

-How do I apply for a building permit in Santa Fe, NM?
+03 How do I apply for a building permit in Santa Fe, NM?

-1. Determine permit type and download the relevant submittal checklist from the city website.
+To apply for a building permit in Santa Fe, NM, follow these steps: 1.
+Determine permit type and download the relevant submittal checklist from the city website.
 2. Prepare required drawings and documents per the checklist for your project type.
 3. Submit the application online via CSS or in person by appointment at 200 Lincoln Ave.
 4. Pay the plan check fee at time of application submittal.
 5. Plans are reviewed for code compliance; applicant receives status updates through CSS dashboard.
 Reviewer may place holds requesting additional information.
 6. If plans are rejected, applicant corrects and resubmits.
 A Building Permit Expeditor contacts the applicant when revisions can be accepted.
 7. Once plans are approved, pay remaining permit fees plus any applicable impact fees.
 8. Permit is issued; schedule required inspections through CSS or by phone/email.
 9. Complete required inspections during construction.
 10. Final inspection and Certificate of Occupancy issued upon passing all inspections.

-How long does it take to get a building permit in Santa Fe, NM?
+04 How long does it take to get a building permit in Santa Fe, NM?

-What work is exempt from building permits in Santa Fe, NM?
+05 What work is exempt from building permits in Santa Fe, NM?

-How do I schedule a building inspection in Santa Fe, NM?
+06 How do I schedule a building inspection in Santa Fe, NM?

-Other cities in Santa Fe County
+Other jurisdictions in Santa Fe County.

-View all Santa Fe County jurisdictions →
+All Santa Fe County jurisdictions →